Installing R/exams

 sudo apt-get install r-base-core r-base-dev

-There is a wide variety of interfaces for using R including simply the shell, Emacs, or dedicated graphical user interfaces for Windows and OS X, respectively.
+There is a wide variety of interfaces for using R including simply the shell, Emacs, VS Code, Positron, or dedicated graphical user interfaces for Windows and MacOS, respectively.
 Moreover, RStudio is an open-source cross-platform integrated development environment that facilitates many common tasks for R beginners.

 2. R package “exams”

 The core of R/exams is the open-source R package “exams”, also available from CRAN.
-It can be easily installed interactively from within R with a single command.
-If necessary, the development version of the package is also available, which may provide some new features or small improvements.
+It can be easily installed – along with all CRAN packages it depends on – interactively from within R with a single command.
+Thus, you can run the first command below in R’s command line after starting R (e.g., by starting RStudio or any other user interface selected or by typing R on the shell in a terminal window).
+Subsequently, if desired, the development version of the package can be installed from R-Forge, which may provide some new features or small improvements.

 • Stable version: